wacncontent/CustomizeTool/removeCommentOutput/articles/sql-data-warehouse/sql-data-warehouse-business-continuity-recover-from-user-error.md

 <properties
-   pageTitle="Recover a database from user error in SQL Data Warehouse | Microsoft Azure" description="Steps for recovering a database from user error in SQL Data Warehouse. " services="sql-data-warehouse" documentationCenter="NA"
+   pageTitle="Recover a database from user error in SQL Data Warehouse | Windows Azure" description="Steps for recovering a database from user error in SQL Data Warehouse. " services="sql-data-warehouse" documentationCenter="NA"